Kubernetes Network Policies: A Complete Security Guide

 Network policies are a fundamental security control for Kubernetes clusters.
 By implementing a deny-by-default approach and carefully allowing necessary traffic, you can significantly reduce your attack surface.

 At Fraway, we help organizations implement secure Kubernetes infrastructure.
-Our CKA and CKAD certified engineers can assist with network policy design, implementation, and troubleshooting.
+Our certified engineers can assist with network policy design, implementation, and troubleshooting.
 Contact us to learn more about our Kubernetes consulting services.

 Written by